iomz/hito/README.md

 - `K` - Previous image (default hotkey, can be edited or removed)

 **Note**: Default hotkeys (J/K) are automatically created on first launch.
 You can customize or disable them by opening the sidebar (☰), going to the "Hotkeys" tab, and editing or deleting them.
 Modal-only shortcuts (arrow keys and Esc) are always active when the modal is open and cannot be changed.

+### Automatic Category Hotkeys

+When you create a new category, a number key is automatically assigned to toggle that category:
+- Number keys are assigned in order: `1`, `2`, `3`, `4`, `5`, `6`, `7`, `8`, `9`, then `0`
+- Only unassigned number keys (without modifiers) are used
+- If all number keys (0-9) are already assigned, no hotkey is automatically created
+- Auto-assigned hotkeys can be edited or removed like any other hotkey
+- The hotkey list in the sidebar shows both the key combination and the action (e.g., "1 - Toggle Keep")

 ## Testing